xarray-contrib/xarray-schema/README.md

 1. Validation of `coords` and `attrs`.
 These are implemented yet.
 1. Exceptions: Pandera accumulates schema exceptions and reports them all at once.
 Currently, we are a eagerly raising `SchemaErrors` when the are found.
+1. Roundtrip schemas to/from JSON and/or YAML format

 ## license